NativeScript/docs-v7/ui/list-view.md

 }
 ```

-As shown just creating a custom component and add it to directives of the host component.
+As shown, just create a custom component and add it to the directives of the host component.
 Another interesting part is how `data` is passed to the child control (via @Input decorator).

 ## Using Multiple Item Templates

-There are scenarios when you want to use different item templates based on the the type of the current item (or other condition).
+There are scenarios when you want to use different item templates based on the type of the current item (or some other condition).
 Here is how to do that:

-1. Define a list view with multiple templates giving each one of them a key using the `nsTemplateKey` directive.
+1. Define a list view with multiple templates, giving each one of them a key using the `nsTemplateKey` directive.
 2. Set the `itemTemplateSelector` callback for the `ListView`.
 This is a function that will be called when each item is rendered and should return the name of the template that should be used for it.

 {%snippet list-view-template-selector%}

 The `itemTemplateSelector` property of the `ListView` is **not** an event.
 It is just a property that accepts a callback function, so the regular property binding syntax (`[itemTemplateSelector]="callbackFn`) is used to bind it to a function in the component.
-The `itemTemplateSelector` is not implemented as an `EventEmitter` because of performance reasons - firing event triggers angular change detection.
-Doing this for each shown item is not necessary, give that the template selector callback should not have side effects.
+The `itemTemplateSelector` is not implemented as an `EventEmitter` for performance reasons - firing events triggers angular change detection.
+Doing this for each shown item is not necessary, given that the template selector callback should not have side effects.

 Using different item templates for different item types is much more performant than having an `*ngIf` or `ngSwitch` inside a single template.
 This is because the actual views used for the different templates are recycled and reused for each template key.
-When using `*ngIf` the actual views are created only after the context (the data-item) for the element is known so there is no way for the `ListView` component to reuse them.
+When using `*ngIf`, the actual views are created only after the context (the data-item) for the element is known so there is no way for the `ListView` component to reuse them.

 ## Using Async Pipe

-Generally according to Angular documentation pipe is a simple display-value transformation that can be declared in HTML.
-Pipe takes an input and transforms it to a desired output.
+Generally according to Angular documentation, a pipe is a simple display-value transformation that can be declared in HTML.
+A pipe takes an input and transforms it to a desired output.
 One of the built-in Angular pipes is very commonly used with ListView like controls.
 This is the `async` pipe.
 The input of this pipe is either `Promise<Array>` or `Observable<Array>` (Observable actually stands for [RxJS.Observable](https://github.com/Reactive-Extensions/RxJS/blob/master/doc/api/core/observable.md).
 This pipe subscribes to the observable and returns the value inside it as property value.
 Following is a simple example of using async pipe with NativeScript-Angular ListView.

 ```TypeScript
 import { Component, Input, ChangeDetectionStrategy } from '@angular/core';